oroinc/documentation/cookbook/how_to_replace_inline-javascript_with_component.rst

         return Select2Component;
     });

 This code can be tested, extended and reused.
-What is even more important is that the component provides two methods ``initialize()`` and ``dispose()`` which restrict the existence of the ``select2`` instance.
-Thus, it defines its own lifesycle and therefore minimizes the risk of a memory leak.
+What's even more important is that the component provides two methods ``initialize()`` and ``dispose()`` which restrict the existence of the ``select2`` instance.
+Thus, it defines its own lifesycle and therefore minimizes the risk of memory leaks.

 Declaring a Page Component in HTML
 ----------------------------------

-Next, the HTML code of the related template has to be modified to tell the ``Layout`` which HTML elements are related to the ``Select2Component``:
+Next, the HTML code of the related template has to be modified to tell the ``Layout`` which HTML elements are related to the ``Select2Component`` component:

 .. code-block:: html+jinja
     :linenos: